 In 2025, VectorCare crossed an important threshold.
 The platform proved not only that it can scale, but that it can operate as mission-critical infrastructure for healthcare systems.

-Throughout the year, VectorCare supported millions of service requests and facilitated over more than half a billion dollars of contract dollars in our marketplace, while maintaining reliability during peak demand.
+Throughout the year, VectorCare supported millions of service requests and facilitated more than half a billion dollars of transactions through our marketplace, while maintaining reliability during peak demand.
 We expanded into new geographies, deepened enterprise relationships, and continued to see strong adoption across hospitals, payers, Fire and EMS agencies, and service providers.

 More importantly, we delivered measurable impact where it matters most: